 What are the risks of pornography?

-Teenagers who look at pornography regularly might develop unhealthy views about women, sex and sexual performance.
+Teenagers who look at pornography regularly might develop unhealthy or stereotypical views about gender roles, sex and sexual performance.
 These views can make it harder for them to develop respectful and enjoyable sexual relationships.

 ‘Pornography can make violent sex and disrespectful relationships seem normal.
 You might think that’s what you should do in real life.
 But in real life it’s important to show care and respect when you’re intimate with someone.
 You should always be certain you’re only doing things that both of you really want to do.’